 Step 3 Start on the Tongue-Side of the Floor

-Like solid hardwood boards, laminate boards have a tongue and a groove.
+Like solid hardwood floor boards, laminate planks have a tongue and a groove.
 The boards are easier to pry from the tongue side than the groove side.
 You can see the tongues in the 1/4-inch expansion gap you uncovered when you removed the baseboards.
 It's best to start the removal process on this side of the floor.

-Step 4 Take Out Each Board Individually
+Step 4 Take Out Each Laminate Plank Individually

-Step 5 Rip Out the Underpadding
+Step 5 Rip Out the Underlayment

 Remove the foam underlayment or underpadding after all the flooring is gone if you plan to install anything other than new laminate flooring.
 If the padding is fastened down, remove the staples holding the underlayment by wedging a flat-head screwdriver under each one and prying it up.
 As long as you don't plan on painting the subfloor, you can also simply pound the staples down with a hammer.